 Whatever your preference, the Astra has you covered.

 Temperature settings mark a big improvement, but size also matters.
 We call them "portable" vaporizers after all.
-The Astra similar in size to an Apex or Pinnacle Pro.
+The Astra similar in size to a Titan 1 or Pinnacle Pro.
 It has the same form factor as well.
 It's not quite as slim as the Boss (and certainly not the Rx), but it's much more portable than the Orbit.
 Considering you get a more robust package with the Astra, and in a smaller package than the Orbit, the Astra's size is definitely worth noting.
 It will fit in a normal-sized jeans pocket with no problem at all.

 At 6.25 inches by about 0.75 inches, the Astra can tag along almost anywhere

 Type "3-in-1 v" into Google, and it will finish your sentence with "vape pen" or "vaporizer" (or maybe it's just my search history).
 Regardless, a 3-in-1 solution (for herbs, wax/concentrates, and oils) has been a popular pursuit.
 Other companies and manufacturers have found clever ways to address the demand, and Atmos rightfully follows suit by including a wax and oil cup.
-With the Astra, you have the option to vaporize dry herbs by packing them directly into the heating chamber or load your concentrates or oils into the wax cup included to vape those materials.
+With the Astra Vape, you have the option to vaporize dry herbs by packing them directly into the heating chamber or load your concentrates or oils into the wax cup included to vape those materials.
 It's a simple, yet effective solution.